Coronavirus has killed more than 1 million people worldwide

 While nowhere near the most fatal pandemic in history, which is reserved for the 1918 Spanish flu pandemic that claimed 50 million lives, the coronavirus' survival rate and death toll makes it utterly unique and deadly among modern pandemics.
 There are more than 31 million coronavirus cases confirmed worldwide, with death tolls growing in several large countries.
 In comparison, the 2009 H1N1 flu had a death toll of 18,500.

-The Ebola fever has a case fatality rate of 50%, making it far more deadly than the coronavirus.
-However, in its most recent outbreak, the fever only claimed the lives of 2,300 people over a period of several years.
+The Ebola fever has a case fatality rate of around 50%, making it far more deadly than the coronavirus, according to the World Health Organization.
 A huge difference is that Ebola is transmitted through close contact.
 Its lack of airborne transmission makes it more easily contained by isolating symptomatic individuals.
-While diseases like hepatitis B and C also have high death tolls, most are in poorer and third world countries, where sanitation and medical care are often lacking, according to the World Health Organization.
+While diseases like hepatitis B and C also have high death tolls, most are in poorer and third world countries, where sanitation and medical care are often lacking.

 In Australia, a country with a population of 24 million, officials have reported fewer than 900 COVID-19 deaths, a number they attribute to their early lockdowns.
-But even countries that had relatively few deaths have dealt with resurgences, as New Zealand entered a second lockdown just six weeks after Prime Minister Jacinda Arden declared the virus eradicated in the island country.
+But even countries that had relatively few deaths have dealt with resurgences.
+New Zealand entered a second lockdown just six weeks after Prime Minister Jacinda Arden declared the virus had been eradicated from the country.

 Health officials are expecting vaccine trials to enter their final phases toward the end of the year.
-But because a vaccine will not be 100% successful and not be taken by 100% of the population, even a successful vaccine may not replace virus prevention methods such as mask-wearing, social distancing and handwashing, according to Dr. Anthony Fauci, America's leading infectious disease expert.
+But because a vaccine will not be 100% successful and will not be taken by every citizen, even a successful vaccine may not replace virus prevention methods such as mask-wearing, social distancing and handwashing, according to Dr. Anthony Fauci, America's leading infectious disease expert.

 As the world moves past 1 million deaths globally, the next few months will decide how quickly that number may rise.